Padmapriyan27/domain-enumeration-tool/README.md

 # 0xD4rkEYe Domain Enumeration Tool

-## Beta v0.3
+## Beta v.0.4

 ### Overview

 The **Domain Enumeration Tool** is a unix-only  Python-based utility designed to perform an in-depth analysis of a target domain.
-This tool gathers a variety of information including DNS records, WHOIS data, IP information, geolocation data, SSL certificate details, HTTP headers, Nmap scan results, subdomains, and more.
-It is an essential resource for security researchers, penetration testers, and anyone looking to perform a comprehensive analysis of domain assets.
+This tool gathers a variety of information including DNS records, WHOIS data, IP information, geolocation data, SSL certificate details, HTTP headers, Nmap scan results, subdomains, and much more.
+It is an essential resource for security researchers, penetration testers, and anyone looking to perform a comprehensive analysis of domain OSINT.

 ### Features